cybercongress/cybercongress/blog/tweet-on-cyber-kid.md

 As far as we know, this is the first tweet in the history of humanity, which has been published using a multi-signature account.
 This gives us the confidence and the power for change.

-And this is just the beginning.
+This is just the beginning.
 The Cyber protocol offers powerful apps on top of [its knowledge](https://cyber.page/brain/knowledge) using the Might of [CosmWasm](https://www.cosmwasm.com/) and the Magic of [Software 2.0](https://medium.com/@karpathy/software-2-0-a64152b37c35).
 Hackers are welcome to deploy programs in Rust right now.

 ## Conclusion